 Piano and Voice Instructor

-Carol Ishman teaches piano, voice and music theory to students of all ages.
-She maintains an active home studio as well as teaching at Noteable Notes Music Academy.
+Carol Ishman teachers piano, voice and music theory to students of all ages.
+She maintains an active home studio as well as teaching with Noteable Notes Music Academy.
 She was an adjunct faculty member at the College of DuPage for 16 years and the music director at a local church.

 At a young age, Carol began performing and singing in a variety of local, semi-professional and professional theater productions in the New York/New Jersey area.
 She studied piano with Dr. Marguerite Harmon and Mrs. Inez Beck in New Jersey.
 As a teenager, Carol participated in several master classes in New York with Artur Rubinstein prior to a solo piano recital at Town Hall.
 As a singer, Carol was an active soloist and also sang with the Masterwork Chorus in Carnegie Hall and with the Metropolitan Opera Chorus.